On the asymptotic translation lengths on the sphere complexes and the generalized fibered cone: Introduction

+For a compact manifold $M$ and a diffeomorphism $\varphi : M \to M$, we consider the mapping torus $N$ of $\varphi$ and define the generalized fibered cone in $H^1(N)$ associated to the monodromy $\varphi : M \to M$ (Definition \ref{def:generalizedfibercone}).
+We begin with the following characterization of the generalized fibered cone:

+\begin{theorem}[Theorem \ref{thm.genfibfried}] Let $\varphi : M \to M$ be a diffeomorphism of a compact manifold to itself.
+Let $N$ be the mapping torus of $\varphi$.
+Then the generalized fibered cone in $H^1(N)$ associated to $\varphi$ is the intersection of a rational subspace and Fried's cone for the suspension flow given by $\varphi$ in $H^1(N)$. \end{theorem}

+Hence, one can simply regard the generalized fibered cone in the following discussion as a rational slice of Fried's cone.
+We are mainly interested in the asymptotic translation lengths of monodromies on sphere complexes of fibers.
+We define the sphere complex as follows, which is a generalization of the curve complex of a surface.
+A sphere in a compact manifold is called essential if it does not bound a ball or is not isotopic to a boundary component.

-\begin{definition}[Sphere complex] For a compact manifold $M$ and $n \ge 1$, its \emph{sphere complex} $\mathcal{S}(M; n)$ is a simplicial complex whose vertices are isotopy classes of essential embedded spheres $S^n \subseteq M$, and $k+1$ isotopy classes $S_0, \ldots, S_k$ of spheres form a $k$-simplex in $\mathcal{S}(M;n)$ if and only if they can be represented by disjoint $k+1$ spheres.
-Here, an embedded sphere is \emph{essential} if it does not bound a $(n+1)$-ball in $M$ or is not isotopic to a boundary component.
+\begin{definition}[Sphere complex] For a compact manifold $M$ and $n \ge 1$, its \emph{sphere complex} $\mathcal{S}(M; n)$ is a simplicial complex whose vertices are isotopy classes of essential embedded spheres $S^n \subseteq M$, and $k+1$ number of isotopy classes $S_0, \ldots, S_k$ of spheres form a $k$-simplex in $\mathcal{S}(M;n)$ if and only if they can be represented by $k+1$ number of disjoint spheres.

 Each $k$-simplex is identified with the standard simplex in $\R^{k+1}$ spanned by $(1/\sqrt{2})\vec{e}_1, \ldots, (1 / \sqrt{2}) \vec{e}_{k+1}$ where $\vec{e}_i$'s are standard unit vectors.
 Then we endow the sphere complex $\mathcal{S}(M; n)$ with the induced path metric $d_{\mathcal{S}(M; n)}$. \end{definition}